martinbj2008/octopress/source/_posts/2013-09-29-ipv4-route-fib-tree-inflate.markdown

 that means, `tn`'s `bits` will be doulbe of original value.

-Just like the comment in the source, child nodes are divided into 3 kind nodes: case 1. child node is a leaf or an internal node with skipped bits case 2. an internal node with two children case 3. an internal node with more than two children
+Just like the comment in the source, child nodes are divided into 3 kind nodes:

+1. child node is a leaf or an internal node with skipped bits
+2. an internal node with two children
+3. an internal node with more than two children

 ```c
 if (a leaf node) then
     belong case1.